pjbuterbaugh/allwpilib/source/docs/software/frc-glossary.rst

    CRTP
       Continuously Recurring Template Pattern - A software idiom in which a class `X`` derives from a class template instantiation using `X`` itself as a template argument.
 See `CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`__ on Wikipedia for more info.

+   CTRE
+      Shorthand for "Cross the Road Electronics", the manufacturer for the Power Distribution Panel, Talon motor conrollers, and Victor SP/SPX.
    C++
       One of the three officially supported programming languages.